 Medical facilities are opening in mixed-use developments, retail spaces and stand-alone buildings.
 And traditional hospitals now often include nontraditional amenities like gift shops, gyms, food service and laundry.
 Dialectic has experience providing sustainable designs for all of these diverse spaces.
 Whether it’s a new facility or renovation of an existing space, our engineers provide flexible MEP designs to fit the project.

 Dialectic is licensed in 50 states and D.C., and we’ve worked on healthcare projects nationwide.
 We provide creative MEP design for clinics, surgical centers, hospitals, dental clinics, skilled nursing facilities and other wellness spaces.
-We work with clients wherever we are needed.
+Our MEP engineers work with clients wherever we are needed.